wduquette/value/journal.md

 ## Things to remember to do

 *   Determine: is it possible to convert an Rc<Any> to an Rc<T>?
+    *   Could we store Datum::Other(MyAny), requiring that MyAny implements Clone?
+Then we drop in an Rc<T>, which we can get out again.
 *   Figure out what the API for defining/using a user type should look like.
     *   You'd want to wrap from_other and to_other.
     *   Probably individual functions, but could be defined on the user_type struct.